tdefise/Docker_NginxAccessDenied/README.md

    - Only one service has been installed.
    - No volume has been initialized.
    - Dropped the **setpcap**, **setfcap**, **audit_write**, **mknod**, **fsetid**, **fowner** capabilities as not required by Nginx
+   - Docker is running as www user instead of root

  - Image:
    - Nginx is running as user **www** which means that once the socket will be open, Nginx will run as **www**.